FallenMax/taiko/README.md

 # Tiko

 This is a forked version of [taiko](https://yarnpkg.com/package/taiko).
-It is tailored and heavily mobified for better speed and stability.
+It is tailored and heavily modified for better speed and stability.